-Denise's Weekly Rate Sheet for AUGUST 12, 2024
+Denise's Weekly Rate Sheet for the end of 2024

 Help with mortgage info!